Skip to content

 2. Wulingyuan

-An early cable car puts you on Tianzi Mountain before the tour buses, where lines of sandstone towers run to the horizon.
-Imperial Brush Peak is the classic view, a cluster of thin spires said to resemble a row of writing brushes.
-The afternoon belongs to Yangjiajie, the park's quieter western corner of sheer cliffs and narrow ridge paths.
-On the way back, the small valley tram rolls through the Ten-Mile Gallery at walking pace, before a second night in Wulingyuan.
+Begin on Tianzi Mountain, where lines of sandstone towers run to the horizon.
+Imperial Brush Peak is the classic view, a cluster of thin spires said to resemble a row of writing brushes, and the sea-of-peaks viewpoints open along the ridge beyond it.
+The afternoon moves west to Yangjiajie for sheer cliffs and fewer people, then the Ten-Mile Gallery.

 Morning